• Overview

 Treating Couples: Surmounting Challenges

-We will continue the series format this year to delve deeper and allow ample time for audience interaction and questions.
-Clinicians will gain key strategies to help advance their treatment skills and improve their effectiveness.
+We continue the popular series format this year to delve deeper each week and allow ample time for audience questions.
+Clinicians will gain key strategies to help advance their treatment skills and improve their effectiveness with couples.

 Who Should Attend